 The first external is named 'grain.bang~' and, as the name suggests, is controlled with the common Max control message of 'bang'.
-When it receives a 'bang' in it's leftmost inlet, a single grain is output from the signal outlet.
+When a 'bang' is sent into it's leftmost inlet, a single grain is output from the signal outlet.
 While it is in the process of outputting that grain, all bangs that might be received by the control inlet are ignored.
 This protects from the unwanted effect of interrupting a grain that is in the processes of sounding.
-Once the grain has completely sounded, the external will once again begin listening to the inlet for bangs.
-However, the use of bangs as a control signal means that grains can only occur at the interrupts of the Max scheduler and never in between.
-One consequence of this is that the interval between successive grains can never be smaller than the interrupt for the scheduler.
+Once the grain has completely sounded, the external will once again begin monitoring the inlet for bangs.
+However, the use of bangs as a control signal means that grain onsets can only occur at the interrupts of the Max scheduler and never in between.
+One consequence of this is that the interval between successive grain onsets can never be smaller than the interrupt for the scheduler.
 For example, if the Max scheduler is set for an interval of 20 milliseconds, this means that grains can never be closer than 20 milliseconds apart or repeat at a frequency higher than 50 Hertz.
-This may not seem to be a problem upon first glance since grains are typically of a length on the order of 40 to
+This may not seem to be a problem upon first glance since grains are typically of a length on the order of 40 to 50 milliseconds, however there is an additional consequence of the granular frequency's dependence on the scheduler.